r-cybersecurity/list-of-security-resources-for-ukraine/README.md

 # List of Cybersecurity Resources for Ukraine
 This is a dictionary of companies or verified experts offering cybersecurity services, data, or other tangible assets to assist in Ukraine's defense of its independence.
 Secondarily, this may also have resources for other entities in responding to the increasing threat of Russia beyond its own borders.

+This repository is CC BY-NC-SA 4.0 licensed.
+Please keep in mind what rights are being retained by the companies and individuals volunteering here if you plan to adapt, remix, or redistribute this work using the rights granted to you.
+More information is available in issue #22, [CC BY-NC-SA, Personal Privacy, and You](https://github.com/r-cybersecurity/list-of-security-resources-for-ukraine/issues/22).

 ## Resources for Companies/Governments (Ukraine and EU)

 ### GreyNoise